Psalm 28:3

 There are also

-waters derived from holy wells and from places associated with Saintly
+waters derived from holy wells and from places associated with saintly

-apparitions, said waters having special curative properties by the
+special curative properties by the

 to the young girl who was to become known as St. Bernadette and